kevbuh/guide/README.md

     - [ ] look at entire tree
     - [ ] test with other prompts
     - [ ] choose law with respect to the probabilities
+    - [ ] prune based off of >75 score
+    - [ ] save state into file so you can resume process later

 ## Usage